GabrielCamba/Grants-Program/applications/openPayroll.md

 We will create a factory smart contract that enables anyone to configure and generate their own payroll system.

 The payroll contract will be owned entirely by its creator and it does not depend on the factory contract.
 This creator could be a DAO address, a multisig or a single person.
 The contract will manage a treasury from where all the payments will be deducted.
 There will be a base amount and a set of multipliers associated to the addresses of the payees.

 E.g. We create a payroll contract for paying developers salaries.
 We will have a base amount and only one multiplier which is the employee's seniority.
 Alice is a junior employee and Bob is a senior employee.
 Alice's multiplier is 1 and Bob's multiplier is 2.
 The base amount is 1000.
 The payroll contract will allow Alice to claim 1000 and Bob 2000 every period.

 The payroll smart contract transparently displays the addresses of all participants, along with the multipliers being utilized, allowing complete visibility to everyone.
-This notion can be applied to various scenarios, such as salaries, recurring payments, subscriptions, etc.
+The initial rollout of this project will be super opinionated and geared towards an open payroll system, but this notion can later be applied to various scenarios, such as salaries, recurring payments, subscriptions, etc.

 ### Project Details